sxyu/smplxpp/README.md

 ## Getting the SMPL/SMPL+H/SMPL-X Models
 - See [data/models/README.md](https://github.com/sxyu/smplxpp/tree/master/data/models)
+- Set `SMPLX_DIR` environment variable to the project root directory to allow finding default data files (else you must `cd` to project root or in a subdirectory for the project to work)

 ## Building
 Note: I have only tried building on Ubuntu 20.04.
 Hopefully it should not be hard to build the project on other systems, since the project is lightweight and has few dependencies.